Axion induced SUSY breaking and focus point gaugino mediation: Focus point gaugino mediation

 \section{Focus point gaugino mediation}

 Gaugino mediation was proposed to suppress the flavor-changing neutral currents taking the sequestered K{\"a}hler potential~\cite{Inoue:1991rk,Kaplan:1999ac,Chacko:1999mi}.
+Explicitly, we consider

-With the sequestered K{\"a}hler potential all soft SUSY breaking masses beside the gaugino masses vanish at the high energy scale. \footnote{As is shown in~\cite{Kugo:2010fs,Harigaya:2015iva}, the vanishing soft mass may be also understood by a Nambu-Goldstone nature of chiral multiplets~\cite{Buchmuller:1982xn, Buchmuller:1982tf,Goto:1990me}.} Therefore, the gaugino masses are only parameters of the SUSY breaking, determining the low-energy mass spectrum of the SUSY particles.
-In the axion induced SUSY breaking scenario the gaugino masses are given by the couplings of the axion multiplet $\Phi$ to the gauge multiplets. \footnote{Mediation of the SUSY breaking by an axion multiplet without a focus point is discussed in~\cite{Higaki:2011bz,Baryakhtar:2013wy,Harigaya:2017dgd}.} The couplings are fixed by the anomaly indices of the shift symmetry.
+where $M_*$ is a cut-off scale around $M_{\rm Pl}$ and $f_{\rm vis}$ is a function of quark, lepton, gauge, and Higgs multiplets.
+With the sequestered K{\"a}hler potential all soft SUSY breaking masses beside the gaugino masses vanish at a high energy scale. \footnote{As is shown in~\cite{Kugo:2010fs,Harigaya:2015iva}, the vanishing soft mass may be also understood by a Nambu-Goldstone nature of chiral multiplets~\cite{Buchmuller:1982xn, Buchmuller:1982tf,Goto:1990me}.} Therefore, the gaugino masses are only parameters of the SUSY breaking, determining the low-energy mass spectrum of the SUSY particles.
+In the axion-induced SUSY breaking scenario the gaugino masses are given by the couplings of the (caninically normalized) axion multiplet $\mathcal{A}_c$ to the gauge multiplets. \footnote{Mediation of SUSY breaking by an axion multiplet without a focus point is discussed in~\cite{Higaki:2011bz,Baryakhtar:2013wy,Harigaya:2017dgd}.} The couplings are fixed by the anomaly indices of the shift symmetry.
 The relevant part of the Lagrangian is